sisl/Discra/docs/index.rst

 Architecture
 ============

 The Discra architecture shown below consists of four main components: (i) parallel ingestors that listen to state updates on the simulator server's data feeds, (ii) a belief state database that the ingestors store and read internal belief state representation from, (iii) parallel advisors that publish resolution advisories for drones in potential conflict, and (iv) a publish-subscribe advisory server that our simulator server listens to for resolution advisories.
-In this repository, we don't implement belief state database since all of the flight state data easily fits in memory.
+In this repository, we don't implement the belief state database since all of the flight state data fits comfortably in memory.

 .. image:: images/architecture.png